Chronovyan/4everCode/docs/CONTRIBUTING.md

 ## License

-By contributing to Chronovyan, you agree that your contributions will be licensed under its [MIT License](LICENSE).
+By contributing to 4ever, you agree that your contributions will be licensed under its [MIT License](LICENSE).